rigetti/forest-benchmarking/docs/Superoperator representations.md

 This document summarizes our conventions for the different Superoperator representations and how to convert between a subset of representations.

 At the bottom of the document you can find a list of references if you need more information.
+These references explain, for example, when how to determine if a channel is unital or completely postive in the different representations.

 ## `vec` and `unvec`